padiauj/georecall/README.md

 # GeoRecall

-A client‑side map recall game.
+A client‑side map recall game (similar to [Seterra](https://www.geoguessr.com/quiz/seterra)).:.
 The app prompts you with a feature name and you click the matching polygon on the map.
 Data comes from OpenStreetMap via the Overpass API, converted to GeoJSON in the browser.
 No backend needed.